benjaminadk/electron-color/README.md

 ### Todos

-- [ ] Add selection of color options for dropper box outline
+- [ ] Add outline color to options - is wired up in state already
+- [ ] Add Palette Feature
+  - [x] Add `palettes.json` and read on load
+  - [ ] Style Material-UI Dialog to look more native
+- [ ] Adjust spacing for hidden opacity bar - temp solution is margin top on stat inputs changes with alpha state
+- [ ] Error messages for fs errors???

 ### Troubleshooting Build Process

+- building for windows nsis

+- Electron 3.0.0, Electron Webpack 2.3.1, Electron Builder 20.29.4

 - had to manually copy static folder into `node_modules/electron/dist/resources/static` for app to access to `__static` in production and in compiled app

-- had to delete require and install of `source-map` in `dist/main/main.js` and `dist/renderer/index.html` for compiled version of app to work
+- have to manually delete require and install of `source-map` in `dist/main/main.js` and `dist/renderer/index.html` for compiled version of app to work every time I compile app - add to dependencies??? - should try

 - had to remove the import of `electron-devtools-extension` since dev dependencies are not compiled
   - changed it to a regular dependency to troubleshoot compiled app
   - changed import to an inline require statement
+  - change back to dev before publication